Tridhara Milan mandir

-Tridhara Milan Mandir is a Hindu temple dedicated to the Hindu deities Radha & Krishna, in the form of Radha Krishna.
+Tridhara Milan mandir is a Hindu temple dedicated to the Hindu deities Radha & Krishna, in the form of Radha Krishna.
 Located in Panchmura, Bankura of West Bengal, it is sometimes also referred to as the Second Vrindavan and is a melting for the three major sects of Hinduism: Shaivism, Vaishnavism and Shaktism.

 Etymology

-Tridhara Milan Mandir often referred as Second Vrindavan and is situated at Panchmura under Taldangra police station in Bankura.
-The temple derived its name from of the close relationship of love and devotion of the devotees with Krishna & Radha in this temple.
+Tridhara Milan mandir often referred as Second Vrindavan and is situated at Panchmura under Taldangra police station in Bankura.
+The temple derived its name from the close relationship of love and devotion of the devotees with Krishna & Radha in this temple.
 Particularly, the term "Tridhara" originated from the fact that the temple is a melting pot and sangam for the three principle sects of beliefs of Hinduism - Shaivism (Shiva), Vaishnavism (Radha Krishna) and Shaktism (Kali).

 History

 The temple was inaugurated on 1 July 2022.
 According to the lunisolar Hindu Bengali calendar, the date was 16th of the month of "Ashara", marking the auspicious day of Rathyatra.